 Yes, the Money Flow Index is one of the most reliable and accurate technical analysis indicators.
-Based on our thorough backtesting of the S&P 500 stocks across a 26-year period, MFI outperformed the market by 96%.
+Based on our thorough backtesting of the S&P 500 stocks across 26 years, MFI outperformed the market by 96%.

 Summary: Trading Money Flow Index

 I have researched and tested many technical analysis indicators, and many indicators (like moving averages) underperform.
-But the Money Flow Index has proven to be a winning strategy.
+However, the Money Flow Index has proven to be a winning strategy.

 We have shown the Money Flow Index is a proven successful tool for traders looking to enhance their trading strategies.
 Its accuracy and ability to produce strong signals can make it a valuable addition to any investor’s toolkit.
-However, traders should not rely solely on Money Flow Index and instead combine it with additional indicators and conduct their own testing using TrendSpider, or FINVIZ Elite.
+However, traders should not rely solely on Money Flow Index and instead combine it with additional indicators and conduct their own testing.

 Is the Money Flow Index good for trading?